-Cleaning surgical instruments is the prerequisite for terminal sterilization.
+Cleaning surgical instruments prior to sterilization is the prerequisite for terminal sterilization.

 Corrosion, rusting, and pitting of surgical instruments occurs when blood and other debris are allowed to dry in or on surgical instruments.
 Irrigating soiled medical devices then soaking with sterile water or a neutral pH enzymatic surgical instrument soaking solution maintains hydration of bioburden, facilitates an effective cleaning process.
 Saline causes deterioration of surgical instruments.
 Initial decontamination of surgical instruments should begin immediately after the completion of any surgical procedure.